uyousafzai54/uyousafzai54/README.md

 # Hi, I'm Umar Yousafzai 👋

 I'm a Software Engineering student at the University of Waterloo.
-Currently, I'm working as a Full Stack Developer for the Flight Deck in RCAF's Aerospace Warfare Centre
+Currently, I'm working as a Full Stack Developer for the [Flight Deck](https://www.theflightdeck.ca/) in RCAF's Aerospace Warfare Centre.

 <!--I have previously worked as a research student at Princess Margaret Cancer Centre to analyze image registration algorithms for tumour delineations.
 I'm interested in the intersection between software engineering and medicine. -->